perladvent/perldotcom/content/article/bang-bang.md

 [ExtUtils::MakeMaker]{{<mcpan "ExtUtils::MakeMaker" >}} and [Module::Build]{{<mcpan "Module::Build" >}} seems also to use `startperl` among other methods to fix modules shebangs.

-Take care to use an interpreter or a program that behaves like a `perl` interpreter.
+Take care to use an interpreter or a program that behaves like a `perl` interpreter!
 Some CPAN modules use `startperl` to write first line of generated perl tests.
 The `/usr/bin/env` limitation still apply here.

 ## Resources